 How to Finance a Car and Factors to Consider

-With that in mind, we’ve put together this quick informational post to explain what goes into the process of financing a vehicle and a few things you should consider.
+Just as you’re looking for a great deal when shopping for your next vehicle, getting a good deal on your auto financing is essential.
+With that in mind, we’ve put together this quick informational post to explain the process of financing a vehicle and a few things you should consider.

-|Auto Loan||Personal Loan|
+|Auto Loan*||Personal Loan+|

-|Payoff Timeline / Terms||24 to 72 Months||12 to 84 Months|
+|Payoff Timeline / Loan Term||36 to 84 Months||12 to 60 Months|

-|Loan Amount||Average: $20k (used car), $32k (new car)||Average: $11k|
+|Loan Amount!||Average: $20k (used car), $32k (new car)||Average: $11k|

 Use Auto Loans to Purchase Vehicles

 On the other hand, if you don’t want your car to be used as collateral for your loan and risk it being repossessed if you can’t make payments, you may feel more comfortable with a personal loan.
-If you are concerned about repayment before you take out a loan, evaluate whether it’s your financial position or something else making you feel hesitant.
+If you are concerned about repayment before you take out a personal or car loan, evaluate whether it’s your financial position or something else making you feel hesitant.

-What If I Have Bad Credit?
+Can I Finance a Car if I Have Bad Credit?

-Be wary of loan approvals that seem to move too quickly and easily, especially if you haven’t been given adequate time to read the disclosures, ask questions and understand the loan agreement.
-This is why we advocate for financing a car through a trusted credit union like Lanco FCU, where you know you’ll get fair terms and the best deal possible.
+Be wary of loan approvals from online lenders or even dealership financing that seem to move too quickly and easily.
+You need adequate time to read the disclosures, ask questions about the financing terms, and understand the loan agreement.
+This is why we advocate for auto financing through a trusted credit union like Lanco Federal Credit Union, where you know you’ll get fair terms and the best deal possible.

+Still Have Questions about How to Finance a Car?
 Talk to Your Local Credit Union